Alex Morgan Goes Shirtless In USWNT Championship Celebration

-Alex Morgan, star of the United States Women’s National [Soccer] Team (USWNT), led her teammates in a shirtless post-victory celebration after beating Canada in a major game Wednesday night.
+Alex Morgan, star of the United States Women’s National Soccer Team (USWNT), led her teammates in a shirtless post-victory celebration after beating Canada in a major game Wednesday night.

-As TMZ reports, Alex and her teammates were in Frisco, Texas Wednesday night for the CONCACAF Championship* game against Canada, which the Americans won, 2-0. *CONCACAF stands for The Confederation of North, Central American and Caribbean Association Football, and is the division in which the American women’s and men’s teams compete internationally.
+As TMZ reports, Alex and her teammates were in Frisco, Texas, Wednesday night for the CONCACAF Championship game against Canada, which the Americans won, 2-0.
+CONCACAF stands for The Confederation of North, Central American and Caribbean Association Football and is the division in which the American women’s and men’s teams compete internationally.

 After the not-unexpected victory over the Canadians, Alex and the rest of the team got their party on in the locker room, according to the TMZ source who was there.
 A shirtless Alex drank champagne while P!nk’s “Raise Your Glass” played.
 Other teammates also rocked out in celebration.